thaabomb/EightyPercentSafer/notes.md

 - The myth is that a business "can't afford this safety crap".
 - The truth is that a business can't afford NOT to implement collaborative safety.
 - Operations monitoring
+- Safex improves productivity because even though it is aimed at safety it is effectively a quality improvement program.

 # Research Area: CAST won awards from at least three different organizations.
 Investigate them.
 - 2008 Collier Trophy